yogeshsurapaneni/kubernetes/README.md

-# kubernetes-use-cases
+# Kubernetes-UseCases
-Repository for Kubernetes Proof Of  Concepts.
+Repository to store Use-Cases and POC's using Docker, Kubernetes.